 A complex set of tendons and ligaments help stabilize and support the knee joint with its every movement, from a simple walking step to an ice skater’s leap.
 Unfortunately, these tissues are vulnerable to injury.
-In particular, tears of the anterior cruciate ligament (ACL) are quite common, with between 100,000 to 200,000 occuring each year in the United States.
+In particular, tears of the anterior cruciate ligament (ACL) are quite common among athletes and active individuals of all ages.

 The anterior cruciate ligament (ACL) is one of four major ligaments in the knee joint.
 It helps maintain the knee's rotational stability and prevents the tibia (shinbone) from slipping in front of the femur (thighbone).

 The ACL is particularly vulnerable to injury during athletic activity or as the result of impact, and a torn ACL is a common injury in athletes of all levels.
 It is especially common in sports with a lot of leg planting, cutting and pivoting, such as soccer, basketball, skiing and football.
 Surgery is often required when a person tears their ACL.

 People of all ages, physical conditions and abilities can tear an ACL.
 Active women experience a higher incidence of ACL injuries than men because their biomechanics tend to put more stress on their knees.

 ACL injuries are also common in children, especially as youth sports become increasingly competitive.
 Until recently, ACL treatment for children and adolescents was exclusively nonsurgical.
 This was because tradtional ACL surgery techniques could cause growing children to develop a leg length discrepancy or growth deformity.
 However, newer surgical techniques have made surgical repair an option for many kids and teens.

 A partial or complete ACL tear (rupture) often occurs during a sudden twisting movement, in which a person stops quickly and changes direction, especially while pivoting or landing after a jump.